JetBrains/kotlin/spec-docs/at-based-annotation-syntax.md

 * Spare `[...]` in expression position for future use
 * Support targeting for annotations (`field`, `getter` etc)
 * Preserve affected/clashing functionality (`@labels`)
+* Support `open` and other modifiers on local classes

 ## Examples